microsoft/WhatTheHack/015-Serverless/Student/Challenge-04.md

 // TODO 4: Modify send method to include the proper eventType name value for queuing plate for manual review. await Send("queuePlateForManualCheckup", "TollBooth/CustomerService", data);
 ```

+9. Optional: Execute **dotnet build** to validate any syntax errors, from the ToolBooth root folder.

 ## Success Criteria